Footage of motorcade racing JFK to the hospital after he was shot is set to go to auction

 McCubbin Hill said it was admirable that Gates was sensitive enough to want Hill to see the footage before he did anything else with it.
 She said that while she was familiar with Hill's description of being perched on the limousine as it sped down the interstate, “to see the footage of it actually happen ... just kind of makes your heart stop.”

-The auction house has released still photos of the film footage but is not publicly releasing the portion showing the motorcade racing down the interstate.
+The auction house has released still photos from the portion of the film showing the race down I-35 but is not publicly releasing video of that part.

 Farris Rookstool III, a historian, documentary filmmaker and former FBI analyst who has seen the film, said it shows the rush to Parkland in a more complete way than other, more fragmented film footage he’s seen.
 He said the footage gives “a fresh look at the race to Parkland,” and he hopes that after the auction, it ends up somewhere where it can be used by filmmakers.